B48 Tuning Guide – 300whp for $1500

 B48 Catless Downpipe Sound

 Some people are concerned about making their B48 too loud with the installation of a catless downpipe.
 While it will make the car louder it is nothing absurd.
 Cold-start will make a bit more noise and WOT pulls will sound slightly louder and deeper.
-However, accelerate “normal” or cruise at highway speed and the B48 sounds nearly stock.
+However, if you accelerate normally or cruise at highway speed, the B48 sounds nearly stock.
 Therefore, in our opinion, it is really the best of both worlds.
 Great sounds when you want them at WOT, and stock sounds cruising around town.
+We’ll include a sound clip of what a catless B48 sounds like below.

 B48 Catless Downpipe HP Gains: 10-15whp